ksflow/ksflow/README.md

 - Kubernetes [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) used to validate or mutate custom resources (i.e. limit total number of bytes that can be stored for a namespace, by computing total `retention.bytes` for all topic-partitions)

 #### KafkaSchema
-Creates a schema in a schema registry (i.e. Confluent, Apicurio).
+Creates a schema in a schema registry.

 #### KafkaUser
 A `KafkaUser` creates a cert-manager `Certificate` resource in the same kubernetes namespace with the same name.